Eyes Wide Shut: Plot

 Shaken, Bill returns home to find Alice laughing in her sleep.
 She tearfully recounts a dream of having sex with the naval officer and many other men while mocking Bill.
 The next day, Bill visits Nick's hotel, but the clerk claims Nick was taken away by two threatening men.
 Returning the costume, Bill notices the mask is missing and learns that Milich now profits from prostituting his daughter, offering her services to Bill.

 Consumed by jealousy and doubt, Bill revisits the mansion but receives an envelope warning him to stay away.
 That evening, he tries calling Marion but hangs up when her fiancé answers.
-He then visits Domino's apartment, only to find her roommate, Sally, who informs him that Domino has tested HIV-positive.
+He then visits Domino's apartment but finds only her roommate, Sally, who informs him that Domino has tested HIV-positive.

 As Bill leaves, a mysterious figure follows him.
-Later, at the morgue, he identifies Mandy as the masked woman from the orgy after reading about her death from an overdose.
+After reading about Mandy's death from an overdose, he visits the morgue and identifies her body as the masked woman from the orgy.
 Victor summons Bill and admits to being at the orgy.
 He explains that there was no second password and that Bill's exposure was deliberate.
-Victor insists the secret society only seeks to intimidate him into silence but warns they are dangerous.
+Victor insists the secret society behind the orgies only seeks to intimidate him into silence but warns they are dangerous.
 He claims Nick has returned safely to Seattle and attributes Mandy's death to her drug addiction, dismissing foul play.

 Returning home, Bill finds the missing mask placed on his pillow.
 Breaking down in tears, he confesses everything to Alice.
 The next day, the couple takes Helena shopping for Christmas.
-Bill apologizes to Alice, who suggests they take action to repair their relationship.
-When he asks what she means, Alice responds with a single word: "Fuck."
+Bill apologizes to Alice, and she suggests they take action to repair their relationship.
+When he asks what she means, Alice responds with a single word: "Fuck".

 Production

 Development

 Eyes Wide Shut was developed after Stanley Kubrick read Arthur Schnitzler's Dream Story in 1968, when Kubrick was looking for a project to follow 2001: A Space Odyssey.
 Kubrick was interested in adapting the story, and with the help of journalist Jay Cocks, bought the filming rights to the novel.
 For the following decade, Kubrick considered making the Dream Story adaptation a sex comedy "with a wild and somber streak running through it", starring Steve Martin or Woody Allen in the main role.
-Kubrick also considered Tom Hanks, Bill Murray, Dustin Hoffman, Warren Beatty, Albert Brooks, Alan Alda and Sam Shepard for the lead in the 1980s.
+Kubrick also considered Tom Hanks, Bill Murray, Dustin Hoffman, Warren Beatty, Albert Brooks, Alan Alda, and Sam Shepard for the lead in the 1980s.
 The project was revived in 1994 when Kubrick hired Frederic Raphael to work on the script, updating the setting from early 20th-century Vienna to late 20th-century New York City.
 Kubrick invited his friend Michael Herr, who helped write Full Metal Jacket, to make revisions, but Herr declined for fear he would be underpaid and have to commit to a long production.